angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ```

 In this case, whenever `selectedBook` changes, the value of `amount` resets to 1.
-The input field reflects this change and resets to 1 as well.
+The `<input>` field in the template reflects this change and resets to 1 as well.
 This pattern is useful in forms where we want fields to reset to a default state when certain inputs change.

 ## Advanced Scenarios for Linked Signals